arangodb/docs/3.4/views-arango-search-detailed-overview.md

 ---
 layout: default
-description: ArangoSearch is a powerful fulltext search component with additionalfunctionality, supported via the text analyzer and tfidf / bm25scorers, without impact on performance when specifying documentsfrom different collections or filtering on multiple document attributes
+description: ArangoSearch is a powerful fulltext search engine
 ---
 # Detailed overview of ArangoSearch Views